-Currently there are no State policies that require a rural fire district or county fire organization to develop a community fire plan.
+Currently there are no State policies that require a rural fire district or county fire organization to develop a community wildfire protection plan; however, it certainly is encouraged by the State Fire Policy.
+Indirectly, it is a requirement to access federal funds for fuel reduction.